hibbitts-design/publishing-with-docsify-this/README.md

 _In general, paste the below HTML into your HTML editor and then replace the default `basepath` and `homepage` value with your own.
 For WordPress users: Add the code below to a Custom HTML block._

-For basic embedding with a fixed height to seamlessly integrate with other destination page content:
+For basic embedding with a fixed height to blend in smoothly with your other page content:

 ```html
 <div style="width: 100%; margin: 0; padding: 0; overflow: hidden;">